cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 So what crossed my mind is that the replication engine permits the marking of certain tables as "shadow tables", meaning that the engine maintains their state, and enables the necessary lookups into these shadow tables.
 The right values get to airtable, but the noise is hidden.

+It is possible to hide tables in airtable, but nevertheless, in the spirit of removing friction, I think we should shoot for something similar to this "shadow table" concept.

 There will be data privacy issues in doing this.
 Still feels like what I'd like to have though.